-Claims paid in the year were £3.3m compared with £4.3m in 2019 and the provision for outstanding claims reduced by £0.2m.
-The claims position in older policy years showed improvement, with a £9.6m release of surplus claims provisions from those years.
-Overall, the level of claims incurred in the financial year was £3.1m, down from £4.8m in the previous year.
+Claims paid in the year were £3.3m which is on par with the amounts paid in the previous year.
+The provision for outstanding claims reduced by £5.0m.
+The claims position in older policy years showed improvement, with a £14.7m release of surplus claims provisions from those years.
+The release of the surplus claims provisions resulted from the improvement of a number of notifications reported in the prior policy years and the release of surplus IBNER.
+Overall, the level of claims incurred in the financial year was negative £1.8m, adding to the surplus for the year rather than reducing it as would usually be the case.
+The improvements in the older policy years contributed to this position.

-Net operating expenses were a little higher than in the previous year at £2.9m.
-The balance on the technical account, which represents the underwriting result, was a surplus of £1.4m compared with a deficit of £1.4m in the previous year.
+Net operating expenses were a little higher than in the previous year at £3.0m (2020 - £2.9m).
+The balance on the technical account, which represents the underwriting result, was a surplus of £11.5m compared with a surplus of £1.4m in the previous year.

-The actual investment return achieved for the year of, £1.3m, was below the long-term rate set by the Board, which resulted in a transfer from the investment reserve, after adjusting for tax, of £1.8m.
+The actual investment return (net of investment management expenses) achieved for the year of £6.6m, was significantly above the long-term rate, which resulted in a transfer to the investment reserve, after adjusting for tax, of £3.1m.
 More detailed commentary on the investment performance is set out in the Investment Strategy and Performance section below.

-The Association's net deficit after tax for the financial year was £1.3m.
+The Association's net surplus after tax for the financial year was $\pm 14.1m$ (2020 - deficit of $\pm 1.3m$).

-The value of the Association's investment portfolio decreased by £3.0m in the year, the result of the £1.3m growth in the invested assets referred to above, offset by a £4.3m transfer from the portfolio to fund cash flow.
-At 30 September 2020, the value of the portfolio stood at £123.0m.
-A detailed analysis of the investments held at the year end is shown in note 9 to the financial statements.
+The value of the Association's investment portfolio increased by £3.5m in the year, the result of the £6.6m growth in the invested assets referred to above, offset by a £3.1m transfer from the portfolio to fund cash flow.
+At September 2021, the value of the portfolio stood at £126.5m.
+A detailed analysis of the investments held at the year-end is shown in note 9 to the financial statements.

-The free reserves of the Association at 30 September 2020 were £86.0m, which, as noted above, is higher than the Board's capital target and the Association therefore remains financially very strong.
+The free reserves of the Association at 30 September 2021 were £100.1m, which, as noted above, is higher than the Board's capital target and the Association therefore remains financially very strong.

 Investment strategy and performance

-The Association's investment strategy

-is the responsibility of the Board,

-assisted by its investment managers,

-Schroders.
-There has been no

-material change to the Association's

-investment strategy during the year,
+The Association's investment strategy is the responsibility of the Board, assisted by its investment managers, Schroders.
+There has been no material change to the Association's investment strategy during the year.

-following the implementation of the

-fiduciary management model at the

-end of the previous financial year.

-The Association's investment strategy is a long-term one, reflecting the long-tail nature of many of its liabilities and the nature of mutuality.
+The Association's investment strategy is a long-term one, reflecting the longtail nature of many of its liabilities and the nature of mutuality.
 The investment strategy is twofold:

-- To hold a portfolio of government bonds and cash which matches, in terms of average duration and currency, the claims liabilities of the Association.
-This is known as the 'matching portfolio'; and - To invest the assets in excess of the matching portfolio, in accordance with the 'prudent person principle', in such a way as to achieve the maximum return for a level of risk consistent with the Association's investment risk appetite.
+To hold a portfolio of government bonds and cash which matches, in terms of average duration and currency, the claims liabilities of the Association.
+This is known as the 'matching portfolio'; and

+To invest the assets in excess of the matching portfolio, in accordance with the 'prudent person principle', in such a way as to achieve the maximum return for a level of risk consistent with the Association's investment risk appetite.
 This is known as the 'growth portfolio'.